 This exciting adventure following the steps of Jamie and Claire may take you more than a day, so why not staying overnight within the area?
 There is a wide range and unique places to stay.

-- Next, drive to Bo’ness and Kinneil Railway (roughly only 15 minutes away by car) where you’ll be able to stand on the very spot filming took place in 2013.
+- Visit Bo’ness and Kinneil Railway where you’ll be able to stand on the very spot filming took place in 2013.
 Bo’ness and Kinneil Railway was transformed in season 1 of Outlander to a war-time London train station which saw Claire and Frank say their goodbyes.
 Afterwards, why not go next door to Scotland’s largest railway museum and enjoy the fun interactive displays which explain the history of the railway – trust us when we say you’re guaranteed to have a ball.

-- Before you head off to do anymore exploring, stop by the station café for a spot of lunch (if this is pre-booked it can be served whilst on train – please check the timetables to check if the trains are running, this will be announced at the end of the year).
+- Before you head off to do anymore exploring, stop by the station café for a spot of lunch (if this is pre-booked it can be served whilst on train – please check the timetables to check if the trains are running, this will be announced soon).

-- Next, drive to Linlithgow Palace (again only a 15 minute drive) and explore the birthplace of Mary Queen of Scots which was transformed in Season 1 of Outlander to Wentworth Prison where Jamie was imprisoned.
+- Then head to Linlithgow Palace (again only a 15 minute drive) and explore the birthplace of Mary Queen of Scots which was transformed in Season 1 of Outlander to Wentworth Prison where Jamie was imprisoned.

 - Finally finish your journey through time at Muiravonside Country Park, the acres of woodland and parkland became the backdrop to the Battle of Prestonpans in season 2, and doubled as a British encampment as well as the English countryside.